Naruto-cyber13/Obesity-Classification-IBM/README.md

 # Obesity-Classification-IBM
+Supervised Classification Model to predict obesity levels based on various lifestyle and health-related features
 # Obesity Level Classification using Logistic Regression

 This project implements a supervised classification model to predict obesity levels based on various lifestyle and health-related features.
 It applies **Logistic Regression** using both **One-vs-All (OvA)** and **One-vs-One (OvO)** strategies.